syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/001_Using_pattern_databases/001_Downloading_sample_patterndb.md

     [One Identity GitHub
     page](https://github.com/syslog-ng/syslog-ng-patterndb/).

-For legal details, the full text of the license is [available here](https://creativecommons.org/licenses/by-sa/3.0/us/legalcode).

 If you create patterns that are not available in the GitHub repository, consider sharing them with us and the syslog-ng community.
 To do this, open a GitHub issue, or send them to the syslog-ng mailing list.